Do You Need a Foreign Language for College? Your Guide

 Do you need a foreign language to get into college?
 How should students frame their foreign language units on their college essays?
 How much foreign language knowledge should students acquire in high school?
 What is the best foreign language to learn nowadays?

-This guide will discuss college foreign language requirements, whether knowing multiple languages can help you get into college, the best languages to learn, and provide several tips and answers to diversify your application.
+This guide will discuss college foreign language requirements and the best languages for college and provide you with several tips and answers to diversify your application.

 Many top colleges require a minimum number of foreign language units on candidates’ high school transcripts.
 Although universities tend to fall on a spectrum from strict to lenient when it comes to this particular condition, not all make it clear whether foreign language units are required or expected.